Harald-U/knative-on-minikube/workshop/3-DeployKnativeService.md

-# Deploy a Knative Service
+# 3 - Deploy a Knative Service

 Knative Serving is responsible for deploying and running containers and also for networking and auto-scaling.
 Auto-scaling in Knative allows scale to zero and is probably the main reason why Knative is referred to as Serverless platform.

-This is some text from the [Knative Runtime Contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md) which helps to position Knative.
+This is a section from the [Knative Runtime Contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md) which helps to position Knative.
 It compares Kubernetes workloads (general-purpose containers) with Knative workloads (stateless request-triggered autoscaled containers):

 > In contrast to general-purpose containers, stateless request-triggered (i.e. on-demand) autoscaled containers have the following properties:
-> * Little or no long-term runtime state (especially in cases where code might be scaled to zero in the absence of request traffic).
+> * __Little or no long-term runtime state__ (especially in cases where code might be scaled to zero in the absence of request traffic).
-> * Logging and monitoring aggregation (telemetry) is important for understanding and debugging the system, as containers might be created or deleted at any time in response to autoscaling.
+> * __Logging and monitoring aggregation (telemetry) is important__ for understanding and debugging the system, as containers might be created or deleted at any time in response to autoscaling.
-> * Multitenancy is highly desirable to allow cost sharing for bursty applications on relatively stable underlying hardware resources.
+> * __Multitenancy is highly desirable__ to allow cost sharing for bursty applications on relatively stable underlying hardware resources.

 In other words: Knative positions itself suited for short running, stateless processes.
 You need to provide central logging and monitoring because the pods come and go.
 And multi-tenant hardware is best because it can be provided large enough to scale for peaks and at the same time make effective use of the resources.